What is Faceplasty?

 What do people feel after a session?

-Many describe a sense of lightness in the face, as if a weight has lifted.
+Many people describe a sense of lightness in the face, easier breathing, and less tension in the neck and shoulders.

 Who developed the method?